General Chemistry Placement Diagnostic

 Time: You will have 45 minutes to complete your answers once you log in and click the “Begin Diagnostic” button.
 It is not possible to pause or re–start the diagnostic once you begin; therefore, please plan ahead so that you can complete it in one 45–minute sitting.
 It may be helpful to choose a location where you will not be interrupted.
 If you have been given extended time to complete diagnostics in the past because of a documented learning disability, please contact the department chair.

-Questions: If you have any questions or concerns, please contact Kimberley Frederick, Chair of the Department of Chemistry (email: email@example.com, phone: 518–580–5132).
+Questions: If you have any questions or concerns, please contact Kelly Sheppard, Department Chair and Associate Professor of Chemistry (email: email@example.com, phone: 518–580–5135).

 Logging In: Enter your Skidmore username and password below and click the “Login” button to proceed to the landing page, where you will receive additional instructions before beginning the diagnostic.
-Note: When entering your Skidmore username, you do NOT have to include “@skidmore.edu”.
 Good luck!